Fashion Image-to-Image Translation for Complementary Item Retrieval: Technical Background: Generative Models

 \section{Technical Background: Generative Models}

 In this section, we provide the essential technical background to understand the design choices behind our approach.
 We begin by defining generative models, followed by a detailed description of three pivotal ones: Variational Autoencoders, Generative Adversarial Networks, and Stable Diffusion.
-We discuss the characteristics and limitations of each of these approaches and clarify our selection of GAN.
+We discuss the characteristics and limitations of these approaches, which led us to the choice of GANs for our method.